shaikjanipasha/job-scheduler-service/README.md

 ## Installation
-**Approach-1**: To get your job-scheduler-service up and running with docker and if you already have docker installed in your machine and cloned the repository then just execute the below command from the root directory of the project:
+**Approach-1**: To get your job-scheduler-service up and running with docker and if you already have docker installed in your machine follow the steps below:
+1. **Clone Repository**: Clone the repository to your local machine using Git, and navigate to the project directory and execute the below command
     bash ./run.sh
      (or)
     ./run.sh
+2. **Application Access**:
+  - Swagger UI: Open your browser and navigate to `http://localhost:8083/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.
+    Refer "\job-scheduler-service\src\test\samplepayloads" this location in the repo for sample payloads

 ####
 **Approach-2**: To get your job-scheduler-service up and running with Rancher Desktop, follow the steps below: